-For the areas closes to South River where Other areas where there have been extensive buyouts to the north and south of Main Street should be prioritized for additional buyouts and reuse of land for open space and waterfront access.
+Areas close to South River and north and south of Main Street where there have been extensive buyouts should be prioritized for additional buyouts and reuse of land for open space and waterfront access.
 Outreach to property owners in needed in these areas, to communicate ongoing flood risk and provide information on potential mitigation options, including buyouts.
 The zoning in these areas should also be examined and are good candidates for the extension of conservation zoning to reduce the development potential of properties that have not yet been bought out.
 For those areas along the South River, including acquired open spaces could be repurposes for marinas and boating opportunities, and the zoning should be sure to allow such uses.